 The water at devil’s throat plummets almost 80 metres to the floor below, showing an incredible display of force along the way.

-I think my favourite thing about Iguazu Falls (apart from the falls itself of course) is the abundance of beautiful rainbows that show their grace throughout the entire park.
-I’ve never seen so many in one place before – it certainly makes an already incredible display, that little bit more magical.
+I think my favourite thing about Iguazu Falls (apart from the falls themselves of course) is the abundance of beautiful rainbows that show their grace throughout the entire park.
+I’ve never seen so many in one place before ⏤ it certainly makes an already incredible display, that little bit more magical.

-The entire day, including the one hour flight, the busy crowds and the extremity of the falls, created a day that I’ll always cherish.
-Iguazu Falls is very deserving of its praises and amazing reviews, there’s absolutely no doubt.
+The entire day, including the one-hour flight, the busy crowds and the extremity of the falls, created a day that I’ll always cherish.
+Iguazu Falls are very deserving of the praises and amazing reviews, there’s absolutely no doubt.